pieter-degroote/UltimateKEYS-testing/sw-variant-msklc/README.md

-# UltimateKEYS Compact Edition - SW Variant (MSKLC)
+# UltimateKEYS - SW Variant (MSKLC)

-This modification features the SW (or 'switched') variant of UltimateKEYS CE for MSKLC (Windows).
+This modification features the SW (or 'switched') variant of UltimateKEYS for MSKLC (Windows).

 This means that the symbols !, @, #, $, %, ^, &, \*, (, ) are directly accessible and the numbers via Shift.